 When considering the statements made above, the phrase, “time is money” couldn’t be more relevant.
 With drug development being such a costly exercise, it probably comes as no surprise that life sciences organizations are looking at every area to improve the way clinical trials and drug development is conducted.

 Optimizing processes and improving the way activities are undertaken allow these organizations to shave hours, days, weeks or even months off of development timelines – which can amount to millions of dollars saved and millions of dollars of additional revenue.

 All of these drug development activities also generate a significant amount of documentation, which is maintained within a Trial Master File (TMF), as required by regulation and which in itself can represent a significant cost.
-Also, this documentation is still more often than not paper based, which adds additional cost burden.
-However, times are a changing, and new eTMF solutions are providing more cost efficient methods for managing documentation while also providing other significant benefits.
+Also, this documentation is still more often than not paper-based, which adds an additional cost burden.
+However, times are a-changing, and new eTMF solutions are providing more cost-efficient methods for managing documentation while also providing other significant benefits.

 The following article explores the tremendous value that eTMF solutions can provide trial sponsors and other stakeholders.
 In fact, a well-designed eTMF system can significantly accelerate trial setup, deliver comprehensive document visibility during the trial, and streamline access to trial records at the conclusion of the trial.

 Before a clinical trial can begin, the sponsor/pharmaceutical organization must have a series of different essential clinical trial documents in place as well as all of the relevant regulatory and ethics approvals.
 The efficient production of the initial essential documents required to get the trial up and running can be challenging.
 An electronic trial master file (eTMF) can significantly accelerate this startup process by:

 - Providing standard document organization structures based on the TMF Reference Model that defines a logical document structure and create placeholders for required documents

 - Identifying missing documents and alerting the responsible parties